mcwayrm/biodiversity-wtp/README.md

 - @m-braaksma I am trying to document necessary software.
 Do you need anything to run a YAML file?
 Like do we need to download YAML software or Docker to run this component?
 - @rmadhok We don't have a clear understanding of the intermediate data sets and how they relate to the scripts.
 Can you help use make these connections?
 - @rmadhok Where does `data/rds/hotspots.rds` data come from?
 How was it constructed?

+# Tasks

+This is a section to provide directed tasks to others, or as reminders for one's self.

+- Create a preamble script to handle the clear and loading of scripts.
+Make this a bit simplier and just call for each new script (similar to the config script)